fginex/tcp-blip/README.md

 # Description

-A binary proxy that can be used to snip the connections of mobile or desktop applications in order to test their reconnect behavior and strategies.
+A binary proxy that can be used to interactively snip the connections of mobile or desktop applications in order to test their reconnect behavior and strategies.
 Works for:

 - tcp/ip socket
 - websockets